JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 <p align="center">
     <img src="images/rest.png" alt="REST" width="70%"><br>
-    <i>(image taken from Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" of 2000)</i>
+    <i>(image inspired from the one in Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" of 2000)</i>
 </p>

 ## REST Interface